As announced on November 1, 2022, similar audiences will be transitioned to more durable solutions and will be removed from Google Ads.

 Observation or targeting of similar segments with Smart Bidding

 or conversion value rule on similar segments

-Use Smart Bidding to automatically value users based on conversions/conversion value
+Use Smart Bidding to automatically value users based on conversions or conversion value

 Conversion value rules: Similar segments won’t be available for value rules

 New customer acquisition

 |Drive performance and reach new users||Target similar segments with or without optimized targeting enabled, while also utilizing Google’s audience in-market, affinity segments and custom segments||

 Action to take: Include your first-party segments;